Financing Analysis · Summit Operations Group LLC · Updated May 2026

 Financing Comparison

-Three financing paths — Kevin's SQ conventional, Clean Laundry Funding (Laundrylux), and Newtek SBA 504.
+Three financing paths — Kevin's SQ conventional, Clean Laundry Funding (Laundrylux), and NWFCU + BFG SBA 504.
 All terms verified against source documents where available.

 Best monthly payment